Behind the Seams

 After settling into the startup scene here in SF, I found myself wearing only a fraction of the pieces I had painfully lugged across the country.

-This realization got me curious about simplicity and minimalism.
+This realization got me curious about minimalism.

 I read Marie Kondo's The Life-Changing Magic of Tidying Up, Greg McKeown's Essentialism: The Disciplined Pursuit of Less, and watched Minimalism: A Documentary About the Important Things.
 I even gave uniform dressing and capsule wardrobes a try.